Christmas Song Book (Mina album)

-Christmas Song Book is an album by Italian singer Mina, released in 2013.
+Christmas Song Book is a studio album by Italian singer Mina, released on 19 November 2013 by GSU.

+Overview

 In the album, Mina covers twelve Christmas songs, written between 1818 ("Stille Nacht, heilige Nacht", original version of "Silent Night") and 1973 ("Old Fashion Christmas").
-Among the others, she sings four Bing Crosby hits ("The Secret of Christmas", "I'll Be Home for Christmas”"How Lovely Is Christmas" and "White Christmas").
+Among the others, she sings four Bing Crosby hits ("The Secret of Christmas", "I'll Be Home for Christmas", "How Lovely Is Christmas" and "White Christmas").

-Two songs were previously released: "Have Yourself a Merry Little Christmas" (for the 2012 album, 12 (American Song Book)) and "Silent Night" (for the 2010 movie, La banda dei Babbi Natale by Italian comedians Aldo, Giovanni & Giacomo and published in the EP Piccola Strenna).

 The song "Baby, It's Cold Outside", always performed in a duo, has been recorded with Italian comedian and TV presenter Fiorello.

+Two songs were previously released: "Have Yourself a Merry Little Christmas" (for the 2012 album, 12 (American Song Book)) and "Silent Night" (for the 2010 movie, The Santa Claus Gang by Italian comedians Aldo, Giovanni & Giacomo and published in the EP Piccola strenna).

+During the design of the album, drawings in the style of "Disney" were used, specially painted by Giorgio Cavazzano, Mina herself appeared in the image of Mina Duck; previously, a similar design was used for the 1998 album Mina Celentano.
+The album was released in three versions: